Incredible Games

 Trivia

-One of the show's contestants was Marco Sabba, who would later appear on Big Brother.
+One of the contestants in the first episode of the second series was Marco Sabba, who would later appear on Big Brother 5.

 The first series was filmed at BBC Elstree Centre, the majority of the episodes aired on BBC2 at 10am Sunday mornings, but two of the episodes aired on BBC1 due to BBC2 airing sports coverage.
 The show moved to Shepperton Studios for the second series and aired on BBC1 at 4.35pm Tuesday afternoons.